zencoder/locker/README.md

 Locker is a locking mechanism for limiting the concurrency of ruby code using the database.

-Locker is dependent on Postgres and the ActiveRecord (>= 2.3.14) gem.
+Locker is dependent on Postgres and the ActiveRecord (>= 3.2.0) gem.

 **NOTE:** In the next minor version (0.1.0), the generated Locker migration has changed to include a bigint field named `sequence` with a default of zero.
 Since I'm pretty sure Zencoder is the only one using this gem at the moment, I opted to not include an upgrade path.
 If you really must, however:

-In Rails 2.3.x+:

-    script/generate migration add_sequence_to_locks sequence:bigint

 In Rails 3.x+: